 Logically, I know I should be.
 These aren’t small things.
-It took blood sweat and so many tears to get here.
+It took blood, sweat, and so many tears to get here.
 But, still.
-Still I feel I should be doing more.
+Still, I feel I should be doing more.
 That it’s not enough.

 You see, dear reader, I have a book I’m currently working on.
 It’s my white whale, my Everest. (mostly because I think I’ll never reach the bloody top) It’s the story I’ve been obsessed with since I was seventeen.
-That’s more than a decade of revisions, getting annoyed at the garbage I’ve written and just scraping the whole thing.
+That’s more than a decade of revisions, getting annoyed at the garbage I’ve written, and just scraping the whole thing.
 Bleaching it from my memory and hard drive.
 Not once, not twice but five times.
 Five, I tell you!

-To be fair to myself, when I started writing it, I defiantly wasn’t in the state of mind to think any of it was good.
+To be fair to myself, when I started writing it, I definitely wasn’t in the state of mind to think any of it was good.
 I was severely depressed and doubted my talent constantly.

 Now, I’m in a good place.
 Surrounded by good people, and my story has more depth than previous incarnations.
-I’ve added all the things I adore; Fantasy, epic romance, angst, humor and witty language.
-I’ve also added mental health into the mix, because I feel strongly about it and I want my work to include that.
-I want my characters to struggle with similar things that the majority of real people deal with everyday.
+I’ve added all the things I adore; Fantasy, epic romance, angst, humor, and witty language.
+I’ve also added mental health into the mix because I feel strongly about it and I want my work to include that.
+I want my characters to struggle with similar things that the majority of real people deal with every day.
 Albeit in a fantasy realm.